Mary Therese McDonnell

 Mary Therese McDonnell (born 26 August 1986), is an Irish American soccer defender.
 She is a Republic of Ireland women's national football team player.
 After being released from St. Louis Athletica's preseason training camp in March 2010, she rejoined the Chicago Red Stars for 2011.

 College career

 McDonnell attended Carl Sandburg High School then spent four years at the University of Illinois at Urbana–Champaign studying speech and hearing sciences.
-In 2012, she played for the University of Illinois College of Law Club team, Learned Foot, in the Chamapign County Soccer League helping the Learned Foot win the title.
+In 2012, she played for the University of Illinois College of Law Club team, Learned Foot, in the Champaign County Soccer League helping the Learned Foot win the title.

 Club career

 After graduating McDonnell played for Boston Renegades in the 2008 W-League season, scoring four goals in five games.

 McDonnell was assigned to Sky Blue FC in the 2009 WPS Draft.
 However, she was released the week before the squads were finalised and instead joined Chicago Red Stars as a developmental player.
 In July 2009 McDonnell played for the Irish national team against her Chicago Red Stars club side in an exhibition game at the Sports Complex at Benedictine University.
 The Red Stars released McDonnell in September 2009.